 Gutter Cleaning Safety Harness

-If you decide to go up on the roof to do your gutter cleaning instead, always wear a gutter cleaning safety harness, even if you have a spotter for the ladder.
-It is not worth a trip to the emergency room – when you could spend about $100 on a gutter cleaning safety harness that could also save your life.
+If you decide to go up on the roof to clean your gutters, always wear a gutter cleaning safety harness, even if you have a spotter for the ladder.
+It is not worth a trip to the emergency room – when you could spend about $100 on a safety harness that could also save your life.

 Cleaning Moss from Gutters